telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

         visibility: hidden;
     }

+### Hide Specific Hybrid UI Font Icons

-Again if only several icons should be overridden, specify them with their classes instead:
+Again if only several icons should be overridden, specify them with their classes instead, as demonstrated in the example below.

-### Hide specific Kendo UI Mobile font icons.
+###### Example

     .km-root .km-pane .km-view .km-favorites:after,
     .km-root .km-pane .km-view .km-favorites:before